i-doit/knowledge-base/docs/en/installation/manual-installation/debian11.md

 ---
-title: Debian GNU/Linux
+title: Debian 11 GNU/Linux
-description: i-doit installation on Debian
+description: i-doit installation on Debian 11
 icon: material/debian
-status: updated
+#status: updated
 lang: en
 ---

-# Debian GNU/Linux

 In this article we explain in just a few steps which packages need to be installed and configured.
 We use a environment without **desktop** .